Babai the Great

 Babai the Great (ܒܵܒܲܝ ܪܲܒܵܐ bābay rabbā, c.
-551 – 628) was an early Assyrian church father of the Church of the East.
+551 – 628) was an early church father of the Church of the East.
 He set several of the foundational pillars of the Church, revived the monastic movement, and formulated its Christology in a systematic way.
-He served as a monastic visitor and coadjutor with Mar Aba as unofficial heads of the Church of the East (formerly falsely referred to as "Nestorian Church") after Catholicos Gregory until 628 AD, leaving a legacy of strong discipline and deep religious Orthodoxy.
+He served as a monastic visitor and coadjutor with Mar Aba as unofficial heads of the Church of the East (formerly referred to as the "Nestorian Church") after Catholicos Gregory until 628 AD, leaving a legacy of strong discipline and deep religious Orthodoxy.
 He is revered in the modern Assyrian Church of the East and Ancient Church of the East.